jakeru/py_linenoise/README.md

  * Line buffer initialization: Set an initial buffer string for editing.
  * Hot keys: Set a special hot key for exiting line editing.
  * Loop Functions: Call a function in a loop until an exit key is pressed.

+## Examples

+### example1.py

+Matches the example code in the C version of the linenoise library.

+### example2.py

+Implement a heirarchical command line interface using the linenoise library.

 ## Motiviation

 The GNU readline library is a standard package in Python, but sometimes it's hard to use: